brimdata/zed/cmd/zq/README.md

 data, which is used in the examples in the
 [query language documentation](../../zql/docs/README.md).

-To cut the columns of a Zeek "conn" log like `zeek-cut` does, run:
+To cut the columns of a Zeek "conn" log like `zeek-cut`, and output to the terminal run:

 ```
-zq "* | cut ts,id.orig_h,id.orig_p" conn.log
+zq -t "* | cut ts,id.orig_h,id.orig_p" conn.log
 ```

+The `-t` tells `zq` to use [TZNG](../../zng/docs/spec.md#4-zng-text-format-tzng) for its output format.
 The "`*`" tells `zq` to match every line, which is sent to the `cut` processor using the UNIX-like pipe syntax.

 When looking over everything like this, you can omit the search pattern as a shorthand and simply type:
 ```
-zq "cut ts,id.orig_h,id.orig_p" conn.log
+zq -t "cut ts,id.orig_h,id.orig_p" conn.log
 ```

-The default output is a ZNG file.
+The default output is the binary ZNG format.
 If you want just the tab-separated lines like `zeek-cut`, you can specify text output:
 ```
 zq -f text "cut ts,id.orig_h,id.orig_p" conn.log
 ```